codingatty/fodt2txt/README.md

 it would look like the error message text is the file content.

 Deficiencies:

 Does not catch format changes like italics or bold; nor things like tab characters.
- I may look into doing this sometime in the future
+I may look into doing this sometime in the future.